Freed from jail, Khodorkovsky reunited with family in Berlin

 Khodorkovsky, who had been in jail since his arrest in October 2003 on fraud and tax evasion charges, was convicted twice of financial crimes, to which he pleaded not guilty.

-In an excerpt from the first comment to the media since his release, Khodorkovsky told Russian magazine The New Times in a video interview that his family was allowed only a handful of overnight visits during the years he was in prison.
+In an excerpt from the first on-camera comment to the media since his release, Khodorkovsky told Russian magazine The New Times in an interview that his family was allowed only a handful of overnight visits during the years he was in prison.

-Putin's decision to pardon Khodorkovsky, who had been due to be released next August, was widely seen as an effort to improve Russia's image before it hosts the Winter Olympics in February.
+Putin's decision to pardon Khodorkovsky, who had been due to be released next August, was widely seen as an effort to improve Russia's image before it hosts the Winter Olympics in February in the Black Sea resort city of Sochi.

-Putin said on Thursday that Khodorkovsky sought a pardon because his mother was ill.
-Khodorkovsky said in a statement on Friday that he had asked Putin for a pardon for unspecified family reasons.
+Putin said on Thursday that Khodorkovsky sought a pardon because his mother was ill, and his spokesman said the request meant Khodorkovsky had admitted guilt.
+Khodorkovsky said in a statement on Friday that although he had asked Putin for a pardon for unspecified family reasons, he did not admit guilt.